microsoft/wslg/README.md

 ## Install instructions (Fresh Install - no prior WSL installation)

-From a command prompt with administrator privileges, run the command `wsl --install -d Ubuntu`, then reboot when prompted.
+From a command prompt with administrator privileges, run the command `wsl --install -d Ubuntu`, then reboot if prompted.

 After reboot the installation will continue.
 You'll be asked to enter a username and password.
 These will be your Linux credentials, they can be anything you want and don't have to match your Windows credentials.